soulsynapse/antscihub-generate_vault/README.md

 ### Site Files Management

-Use the site files script to copy publishing assets to your vault:
+Use the site files script to copy publishing assets to the vault:

 ```bash
 # Copy publish.css and publish.js to vault/site files/
 python copy_site_files.py
 ```

-This creates a "site files" directory in your vault with the CSS and JavaScript files needed for enhanced web publishing.
+This creates a "site files" directory in the vault with the CSS and JavaScript files needed for enhanced web publishing.

 The tool will automatically:
 1. Load configuration from available config files